lopossumi/Rust-Hello/index.md

 ## Compiling and running the program

-With Rust, it seems that everything can be done with ```cargo```.
+With Rust, everything on the project level is done with ```cargo```.
 Building and running the project can be done from the command line:
 ```powershell
 PS D:\RustProjects\hello> cargo build
    Compiling hello v0.1.0 (D:\RustProjects\hello)